 - Put on the whole armor of God.

 - I can do all things through Christ who strengthens me.

 - Do not speak evil of any man.

 What other Bible Charade ideas would you add to the list?
 Share in the comments!

 Did you download this printable?
 Leave a comment and tell us how it went!
 We always love hearing the fun you have had using them!
 And don’t forget to save this printable to your favorite Pinterest board!
-Tag me on Instagram at Confessions of Parenting using your printables!
+Tag me on Instagram @micheletripple using your printables!
 We would love to feature you on our Instagram.